qbead/qbeadWebsite/content/book/rnn.md

 <video src="/images/bookpics/rnn_vis_inset.mp4" muted autoplay playsinline loop controls></video>

-TODO: a bit more discussion of the video and fixing some relative sizes
+A few question spring here:

+- Some neurons become very active, but their outgoing connections are weak (thin lines).
+Is this desired or is the network unnecessary convoluted?
+- Many neurons in the same layer seem to respond in the same way.
+Does this mean we do not need such larger layers?
+- Even neurons deep in the network seem to respond mostly to the immediate motion measurement, not to the overall gesture.
+Is this is a desired feature or is it a sign of a bad architectural decision?

+Some of these question go against the standard approach of deep learning, where we just explode the number of training parameters, hopefully making the cost landscape easier to train on.
+However, such questions of simplifying our neural network might be important when we want to run them on simple underpowered hardware.

 ## Next Steps

 There are a number of important steps to take in order to understand this setup better and improve upon it.
+The next guide would explore:

 - Was it really necessary to use a neural network for this task?
 Look at the video above and how noticeable the x and y accelerations were.
 Maybe we can simply use a low-pass filter that takes the magnitudes of the x and y accelerations and makes the decisions purely based on that.
 This would certainly work for the simple gestures we picked here, but it will not work well for a general gesture.
 Moreover, this type of "feature engineering" (the technical term for cherry-picking parts of the signal manually) needs to be redone for every new gesture.
 On the other hand, a neural network simply needs to be trained on the new training data without much extra thought being put into it.
-- Can we force our network, through judicious use of regularization, to learn a simple model like the one above on its own.
+- Can we force our network, through judicious use of regularization, to learn a simpler model, like the one above, on its own.
 After all, this is the whole reason for regularization: to steer the learning process away from unnecessarily convoluted and overfitting models.
 Until recently this was a very popular notion in machine learning: that we should look at the simplest and smallest neural net.
-While in this case we can probably do it, this approach does not scale.
-It turns out that it is much easier to train significantly overparameterized system than to train a small system.
+While in the present case we can probably do it, this approach does not scale.
+It turns out that it is much easier to train significantly overparameterized system than to train a small neural net.
 This is the big surprise the recent progress in deep neural networks taught us: while the extra parameters are "unnecessary", they make the learning process drastically easier.
-- We know that LSTM and GRU architectures can run on the SpinWheel or other Arduino-compatible hardware (both in terms of clock-rate and RAM). **Such architectures are much better at "remembering" the recent past and will be indispensable for advanced gesture recognition.** This will be the main next step in this series of educational activities.
+- We know that LSTM and GRU architectures can run on the SpinWheel and other Arduino-compatible hardware (both in terms of clock-rate and RAM). **Such architectures are much better at "remembering" the recent past and will be indispensable for advanced gesture recognition.** This will be the main next step in this series of educational activities.
+- If we switch to using only integers the network can be an order of magnitude larger.
 - The output of the network can be a bit jittery (observe the last layer from the video above).
 A low-pass filter on that output might be a useful postprocessing addition to the model.